-The CGMA designation was created only a couple of years ago while CMA has been around for more than 40 years.
+First, let’s take a look at the history of each designation and how long they’ve been around.
+The CGMA designation was created only a few years ago while CMA has been around for more than 40 years.

-For those who had a stint with public accounting, it is good to know that 1 of the 3 required years can be substituted by public accounting (which I assume it means external audit).
+For those who had a stint with public accounting, it is good to know that 1 of the 3 required years can be substituted by public accounting (which I assume for the means external audit).